Eristica (ERT) Reaches 1-Day Volume of $2.00

 Buying and Selling Eristica

-It is usually not currently possible to purchase alternative cryptocurrencies such as Eristica directly using US dollars.
-Investors seeking to trade Eristica should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Eristica using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Eristica directly using US dollars.
+Investors seeking to acquire Eristica should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Eristica using one of the exchanges listed above.

 Receive News & Updates for Eristica Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eristica and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.